 Online communications: Electronic communication conducted over a secure network, including but not limited to electronic mail (email), patient portals, or Claim and Account Center (CAC).
-Must be related to the worker and for the purposes of discussing or coordinating care, treatment, or return to work activities.

 Originating site: The place where the worker is located when receiving telehealth.
 For the purposes of this policy, the worker may be at home when receiving telehealth.